nrw-digital/week-notes/en/updates/_posts/2023-09-01-week-notes.md

 hidetitle: True
 author: Paul and Alex
 ---
+It's September already?
+Well, at least those pesky kids will be back in school soon.
+Quite a few of us have been on leave but we've still been busy.

 ## Reviewing our team workflow

 Paul has been working with the team to review our current workflow process, identifying issues and opportunities for improvement.